The Pullbacks of Principal Coactions

+can be viewed as a noncommutative associated complex line bundle.
+Then the general formula for computing an idempotent $E_g$ of the associated module $P_g$ out of a corepresentation and a strong connection becomes a very simple special case of \cite[Theorem~3.1]{bh04}:

 A fundamental special case of principal extensions is provided by {\em principal comodule algebras}.
-One assumes then that $C=H$ is a Hopf algebra with a bijective antipode~$\hk$, the canonical map is bijective, and $P$ is an $H$-equivariantly projective left $B$-module.
+One assumes then that $C=H$ is a Hopf algebra with bijective antipode~$\hk$, the canonical map is bijective, and $P$ is an $H$-equivariantly projective left $B$-module.
 This brings us in touch with compact quantum groups.
-Assume that $A$ is the $C^*$-algebra of a compact quantum group in the sense of Woronowicz \cite{w-sl87,w-sl98}, and $H$ is its dense Hopf *-subalgebra spanned by the matrix coefficients of the irreducible unitary corepresentations.
-Let $P$ be a unital $C^*$-algebra and $\delta:P\rightarrow P\otimes_{\mathrm{min}} A$ an injective $C^*$-algebraic right coaction of $A$ on $P$.
+Assume that $\bar H$ is the $C^*$-algebra of a compact quantum group in the sense of Woronowicz \cite{w-sl87,w-sl98}, and $H$ is its dense Hopf *-subalgebra spanned by the matrix coefficients of the irreducible unitary corepresentations.
+Let $\bar P$ be a unital $C^*$-algebra and $\delta:\bar P\rightarrow \bar P\barot \bar H$ an injective $C^*$-algebraic right coaction of $\bar H$ on $\bar P$.
 (See \cite[Definition 0.2]{bs93} for a general definition and \cite[Definition 1]{b-fp95} for the special case of compact quantum groups.)
-Here $\otimes_{\mathrm{min}}$ denotes the minimal $C^*$-completion of the algebraic tensor product $P\otimes A$.
-One can easily check that the subalgebra $PW_{\!\delta}(P)\subseteq P$ of elements for which the coaction lands in $P \otimes H$, i.e.,
+Here $\barot$ denotes the minimal $C^*$-completion of the algebraic tensor product $\bar P\otimes \bar H$.